mariellefoster/plots_and_projects/README.md

 - pay per viewing at a whole new level
 - what if you accidentally get stuck in polarized mode and can’t look at screens

+## Toenail clipper robot
+- Just a trim, zaps them with a little laser while you do other things